Amir-Pers/University-DB-Project/README.md

 * Indexing
 * Foreign keys
 * Transactions
-* Stored procedures
+* Stored procedures/functions
+* Database migrations

-with a practical Django backend.
+with a practical Django backend and a deployed web application.

 ---